The most common treatments for swollen lymph nodes are OTC pain relievers, but the best treatment depends on the underlying cause.

 Most people will be diagnosed and treated by a family physician.
 Some patients, however, may require a specialist to perform specific tests and treat the underlying condition.

-The healthcare provider will primarily look for other symptoms.
-Some conditions that cause swollen lymph glands, such as strep throat or chickenpox, are readily identifiable based on other symptoms.
+The healthcare provider will examine the lymph nodes, which often appear in the groin, armpit, neck, behind the ears, or back of the head.
+They will also look for other symptoms.
+Some conditions that cause swollen lymph nodes, such as strep throat or chickenpox, are readily identifiable based on other symptoms.

 The healthcare provider will also feel the lymph nodes in several areas of the body to answer a few important questions: